-The Group currently utilises equity and retained earnings to finance its operations in relation to short, medium and long term requirements.
+The Group currently utilises equity and retained earnings to finance its operations in relation to short-, medium- and long-term requirements.
 The Group has historically enjoyed a good record of operating cash generation and forward investment and other cash requirements have been financed from this source.

-During the year the Group generated £4.9m of cash flow from operations, paid corporate taxation of £1.0m and invested £4.7m in capital projects.
-Dividends of £3.1m were paid during the year.
-Net cash and deposits before lease liabilities at the 31 December 2022 were £14.7m (2021: £19.0m).
+During the year the Group generated £5.1m of cash flow from operations, paid corporate taxation of £1.6m and invested £3.1m in capital projects.
+Dividends of £4.0m were paid during the year.
+Net cash and deposits before lease liabilities at 31 December 2024 were £10.1m (2023: £13.9m).

-The Group reviews and maintains adequate levels of liquidity to meet short term operating commitments as part of its day to day treasury management.
+The Group reviews and maintains adequate levels of liquidity to meet short term operating commitments as part of its day-to-day treasury management.
 Longer term liquidity and cash requirements are reviewed as part of the Group's budgetary and strategic planning processes.

-If additional financing is needed in the short term the Group has access to short term variable rate financing arrangements totalling £2.5m on an unsecured basis to provide finance for working capital requirements should they be required.
+If additional financing is needed in the short term the Group has access to short term variable rate financing arrangements totalling £2.5m on an unsecured basis to provide finance for working capital requirements, should they be required.
 Additionally, forward capital expenditure may be supported using alternative sources of finance including lease purchase.